-With the proper precautions, and armed with information on when to travel, vaccinations and travel insurance, most women can travel safely well into their pregnancy.
+With the proper precautions such as travel insurance, most women can travel safely well into their pregnancy.

 Wherever you go, find out what healthcare facilities are at your destination in case you need urgent medical attention.
 It's a good idea to take your maternity medical records (sometimes called handheld notes) with you so you can give doctors the relevant information if necessary.